 Have you noticed an increase in wine sales since you have the new cellar?

-It is an investment that I am trying to capitalize, but not so much in terms of sales but rather as tool to lift our image.
+It is an investment that I am trying to capitalize; not so much in terms of sales but rather as a tool to lift our image.
 People come here knowing that we have an interesting cellar and end up ordering more wine.
 We tailor menus based on a particular wine from the winery —it’s something we do quite often because we want guests to enjoy their experience in our home.
 It’s as if you have guests at home and you adapt to what they like —we do the same here.